-The sharing economy has helped eliminate what used to be necessary but now largely antiquated middlemen from several industries.
+The sharing economy has helped eliminate what used to be necessary but are now largely antiquated middlemen from several industries.
 Airbnb, Uber, EatWith, and new crowdsourcing models are flourishing.
-Wikipedia’s another great case of harnessing the power of the Internet community to help spread information.
+Wikipedia’s another great example of a project that has, in this case, harnessed the power of the Internet community to help spread information.

 Other markets have witnessed fights against exceptions to copyright controls.
 Companies have implemented prohibitive clickthrough software EULAs, defective by design DRM restrictions, and are pushing legislation blocking the freedom to tinker.

-The Open Access movement (cf. arXiv, PLOS, OERs) has disrupted, to varying degrees, the economic models of traditional publishers by providing unfettered access to scholarly literature.
-Just as with the vanity presses of old, the system is subject to abuse in the form of sham publishing houses, but nowadays the moniker “predatory publisher” is best suited to commercial entities with obscene profit margins who capitalize their market share and place content behind a paywall.
+The open access movement (cf. arXiv, PLOS, OERs) has disrupted, to varying degrees, the economic models of traditional publishers by providing unfettered access to scholarly literature.
+Just as with the vanity presses of old, the system is subject to abuse in the form of sham publishing houses.
+However, nowadays the moniker “predatory publisher” is best suited to commercial entities with obscene profit margins who capitalize their market share and place content behind a paywall.

 There’s nothing wrong with making an honest buck, but when you’re conducting funded research on your employer’s property, you have no business charging for your scholarship.
-The disdain most educators have for the retailization of teaching and learning—as in for-profit colleges, or outsourcing operations to corporations—is inexplicably missing when it comes to providing the sole source of income to commercial publishers.
+The disdain that most educators have for the retailization of teaching and learning — as in for-profit colleges, or outsourcing operations to corporations — is inexplicably missing when it comes to providing the sole source of income to commercial publishers.

 Don’t fault companies for trying to make money.
 That’s their purpose.
 The only reason costs have grown exponentially is because customers have been willing to pay more.
 It is therefore our responsibility as librarians, should we have any qualms about bearing such prices, to stop accepting them.

 For decades, libraries have tried to wean their readers off expensive but popular and prestigious journals.
-We’ve gone hat in hand to departmental meetings imploring authors to support Open Access publications.
+We’ve gone hat in hand to departmental meetings, imploring authors to support open access publications.
 There’s been some slow traction, but so far this is still the exception to the intransigent practices of many scholars.
 You have to publish in costly journals to get tenure, and those journals are pricey because people write for them.
-We can’t break that cycle by merely asking this generation of researchers to change their stripes.
+We can’t break that cycle by merely asking the current generation of researchers to change their stripes.

 What’s astounding is how the same academic librarians who have no qualms about telling students wanting to be handed five articles on their topic that they must instead do their own research themselves have no such sense of tough love in applying equitable service policies when treating faculty members’ demands for journal subscriptions from profiteering publishers as unquestionable gospel.

 Years ago, my university’s bookstore, in response to student protests, altered their roster of approved vendors to become sweatshop free.
 Electing not to give business to companies that exploit their workers is a laudable model for libraries to follow.
-This is not activism so much as ensuring survival.
+This is not so much activism as it is ensuring our survival.